David Murphy (footballer, born 1984): International career

 While a youngster with Middlesbrough, Murphy made several appearances for the England under-16 team.
 He was part of the squad that reached the semifinals of the 2001 European under-16 championships.

 Alex McLeish, who signed Murphy for Birmingham, said that while he was Scotland manager he had investigated whether Murphy was eligible to play for Scotland.
 It transpired that Murphy had no Scottish ancestors and was therefore ineligible.
 Murphy himself looked into whether he could play for the Republic of Ireland, but it transpired that he was also ineligible for that country.
 Murphy's closest Irish relation, a great-grandparent, was one generation too far back to confer qualification.

+Personal life

+Following his premature retirement from football, Murphy opened bars in Marbella and Essex.
+In an interview with The Northern Echo in April 2022, Murphy revealed he now co-owned a refurbishment business in Teesside which had been in operation since 2019.